 A person’s non-high-density lipoprotein (non-HDL) cholesterol level is the amount of potentially harmful cholesterol in their body.
-A doctor will work this out by subtracting a person’s HDL cholesterol level from their total cholesterol level.
+High non-HDL cholesterol levels can be an indicator of cardiovascular disease risk.

 This article looks at what non-HDL cholesterol means, what cholesterol levels fall within the healthy range, and how to lower cholesterol levels that are too high.

 Cholesterol is a waxy substance that the liver produces.
 Lipoproteins are a type of protein that transports cholesterol around the body.

 The body requires a certain amount of cholesterol to help cells function, but high levels of some types of cholesterol can

 A doctor may assess different types of cholesterol: